Arander/Simple-remote-online-radio/README.md

 ## Additional packages needed and notes

-- PHP is needed. php5-cli appears to work in a new install from scratch
+- PHP is needed. php5-cli appears to work in a new install from scratch and libapache2-mod-php7.4 or similar is also needed to execute the php files from browser.
 - Had to add shebangs to php files.
 Not sure how it worked before
 - Faced privileges issues.
 The user www-data had to be given privileges to run the scripts.
 Check if adding www-data to sudo and audio is necessary.